greenelab/meta-review/manuscript.md

 ## Manubot

-We developed Manubot, a system for writing scholarly manuscripts via GitHub.
+Manubot is a system for writing scholarly manuscripts via GitHub.
 With Manubot, manuscripts are written as plain-text Markdown files, which is well suited for version control using git.
 The Markdown standard itself provides limited yet crucial formatting syntax, including the ability to embed images and format text via bold, italics, hyperlinks, headers, inline code, codeblocks, blockquotes, and numbered or bulleted lists.
 In addition, Manubot relies on extensions from [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) to enable citations, tables, captions, and equations specified using the popular TeX math syntax.